What is the difference between the Classic and Aero Series?

 • Select a style (Classic or Aero) and model (particular features)

-• Select a frame colour (silver, gold, black or timber)
+• Select a frame colour (silver,black or white)

 • Select a dress panel colour